• Survivor Storytelling as a Catalyst for Change with Anne K. Ream

 29 mins

-Connect with Jonathan Walton
+Connect with Lindsey Fuller

 About Host Maria Bryan

 Maria Bryan is a trauma-informed storytelling trainer.
 She helps nonprofit leaders tell powerful and impactful stories that resist harm.
 Maria has over fifteen years in marketing communications in the public sector.
-She has a Master’s Degree in Public Administration, a Bachelor’s Degree in Journalism, and is professionally certified in Trauma & Resilience, Trauma-Informed Space Holding, and Somatic Embodiment & Regulation.
+She has a Master’s Degree in Public Administration, a Bachelor’s Degree in Journalism, and is professionally certified in Trauma & Resilience, Trauma-Informed Space Holding, Trauma-Informed Coaching, and Somatic Embodiment & Regulation.
 Maria is a firm believer that storytellers make the world a healthier, safer, cleaner, and happier place.

 Connect with Maria